-Solar box cookers cook at lower temperatures, but again their bulk makes them difficult to store and transport for camping or preparedness purposes.
+Solar box cookers cook at lower temperatures, but again their bulk makes them difficult to store and transport in developing countries or for camping or preparedness purposes.

-So-called “panel” solar cookers are best for camping an preparedness purposes because they can be folded or rolled up for easy transportation or storage.
+So Roger decided to focus on so-called “panel” solar cookers, because they are less-expensive and can be folded or rolled up for easy transportation or storage.
 The most widely-distributed panel cooker-the “CooKit”-has two shortcomings: (1) it is made of cardboard, and (2) it requires the cooking pot to be enclosed in a plastic “cooking bag,” which is awkward to use and requires replacement after several uses.
-Although most other panel cookers do not use cardboard, most still rely on plastic cooking bags.

 The Haines Solar Cooker replaces the cardboard with durable high-temperature reflective MPET foam, and replaces the plastic cooking bag with a durable cylindrical “cooking sleeve” that insulates the pot, but keeps it accessible during during cooking.
 To top it off, a clear plastic cover holds the cooker in the proper shape, even in windy conditions.

-The reflective metalized polyester will not oxidize, cannot be scratched off, and has a high melting point.
-Importantly, the new material is easy to recycle and is environmentally safe through the whole production and recycling process without pollution.
-In the U.S. this material is used to make high-end auto windshield sunshades that last more than 10 years.
+Instead of cardboard, Roger chose tough, high-temperature reflective metalized polyester (MPET) foam material that is impervious to boiling water, will not oxidize, and cannot be scratched off.
+MPET is easy to recycle and is environmentally safe through the whole production and recycling process without pollution.
+Identical material is used for high-end automobile sunshades which last for ten years or more in the hot sun.

 What can it cook?
 Anything you can cook in an oven.
 See the recipes on this website.